Cricket World Player Of The Week - David Warner

 David Warner blasted himself into the record books and to this week’s Cricket World Player of the Week award with an innings of supreme power in Perth over the weekend.

-His century on day one of the third Test between India and Australia came off only 69 balls and was the joint fourth fastest of all time in Test cricket – equalling the effort of Shiv Chanderpaul in 2002 in Guyana, and trailing only Sir Viv Richards (56 balls), Adam Gilchrist (57 balls) and John Gregory (67 balls).
+His century on between India and Australia came off only 69 balls and was the joint fourth fastest of all time in Test cricket – equalling the effort of Shiv Chanderpaul in 2002 in Guyana, and trailing only Sir Viv Richards (56 balls), Adam Gilchrist (57 balls) and John Gregory (67 balls).